hotpeppersec/cloudlab/docs/_source/03_github.rst

    :caption: Adding a user to the CODEOWNERS file
    :name: Adding a user to the CODEOWNERS file

-   root@cloudlab:/home/secdevops# if [ ! -d ".github" ]; then mkdir .github; fi
+   user@devsecops:/home/secdevops# if [ ! -d ".github" ]; then mkdir .github; fi
-   root@cloudlab:/home/secdevops# echo "* @hotpeppersec" >> .github/CODEOWNERS
+   user@devsecops:/home/secdevops# echo "* @githubusername" >> .github/CODEOWNERS

-In this example, the @hotpeppersec user will be tagged as a reviewer in all pull requests.
+In this example, the @githubusername user will be tagged as a reviewer in all pull requests.

 The .gitignore file